pixiesky/devdocs/guides/v2.0/test/integration/integration_test_execution_cli.md

 #### Unable to connect to MySQL

 The PHP interpreter has to be able to connect to the test database.
-By default this means the tests have to run on the same host as the MySQL server.
+By default, this means the tests must run on the same host as the MySQL server.

-This problem most commonly crops up during development with vagrant or docker, where the Magento DB is running on a virtual machine.
+This problem most commonly crops up during development with Vagrant or Docker, where the Magento DB is running on a virtual machine.
 If the tests then are executed using a PHP interpreter on the host system, the database might not be accessible.

 The error usually looks something like this.
 {%highlight bash%}